Busbridge

-Busbridge is a village and civil parish in the borough of Waverley in Surrey, England that adjoins the town of Godalming.
-It forms part of the Waverley ward of Bramley, Busbridge and Hascombe.
+Busbridge is a village in the civil parish of Godalming, in the borough of Waverley in Surrey, England that adjoins the town of Godalming.
 It was until the Tudor period often recorded as Bushbridge and was a manor and hamlet of Godalming until gaining an ecclesiastical parish in 1865 complemented by a secular, civil parish in 1933.
 Gertrude Jekyll lived at Munstead Wood in the Munstead Heath locality of the village.
 Philip Carteret Webb and Chauncy Hare Townshend, the government lawyer/antiquarian and poet respectively owned its main estate, Busbridge House, the Busbridge Lakes element of which is a private landscape garden and woodland that hosts a wide range of waterfowl.
+On 1 April 2024 the parish of "Busbridge" was renamed to "Munstead and Tuesley".

 The parish covers northern, heavily wooded foothills of the Greensand Ridge and drains separately to east and west into tributaries of the Wey.

 History

 Busbridge was wholly in the Anglo-Saxon hundred of Godalming, Surrey but had at the Domesday Book of 1086 no entries, being a rural, farmed part of Godalming and wooded part within the Weald, a remnant forest stretching into Sussex and West Kent.

 Upper Eashing or High tithing in the 13th century Hundred Rolls formed early Busbridge, as the name Busbridge began to be used after de Bushbridge, the medieval family who came to own the manor by the 15th century.
 They came from Kent and are first recorded here in 1384 as 'Burssabrugge' or 'Burrshebrugge'.